hugh-braico/robo-valentine/README.md

 The above should yield the frame data for Filia's 5LP:

 ![Embedded Discord message of frame data for Filia's 5LP.](./images/example_invocation.png)

+The move name is case insensitive, so don't worry about capitalisation.

 ## Where is the data hosted?